 - Cook fettuccine in salted water for about 8 minutes.

-- While the pasta cooks, sauté chicken breast in a skillet with your favorite sauce and spices.
+- While the pasta cooks, sauté chicken breast (See Also: 10 Best Herbs and Spices for Chicken Breasts) in a skillet with your favorite sauce and spices.

 - When everything is cooked, combine the pasta and chicken on a plate and garnish with parmesan cheese.

 Angel hair pasta is great with Chicken Parmesan because it’s light and won’t overpower the savory flavor of the chicken.

 Here are 3 tips to make this pairing work well: